 2. Do not use numbers or symbols in your handle

 Nothing screams unprofessional quite like @Unidev8675309.
 Plus, it is more difficult for followers to remember your handle when it is too long, symbol-heavy, or non-branded.
 If the account handle you want to use is claimed, there are options accepted across industries.
 For example, if you wished to @UnifiedDevelopment as your handle, but it is already taken, consider a shortened handle like @Unidev or @UnidevInc.
-The best option is a handle that is concise, logical, and memorable.
+The best option is a concise, logical, and memorable handle.

 3. Do not automatically follow everyone back